 - Remove the quick disconnect from the Clark pump brine discharge, and replace the original hose that leads to the thru-hull.
 You may at this point, if you choose to, pump the bucket dry by using the feed pump switch.
-Stop when the bucket is empty. - Turn the service valve 180° back to its original position, and remove the service hose. - Turn off the power to the system. - LEAVE THE PRESSURE RELIEF VALVE OPEN
+Stop when the bucket is empty. - Turn the service valve 180° back to its original position, and remove the service hose. - Turn off the power to the system and the MPC control. - LEAVE THE PRESSURE RELIEF VALVE OPEN